Where is the library?:

 Does the Library have a copier or a fax machine for students?:

-The Caldwell campus library has a photocopier (.10 per page).
-The LRC does not have a fax machine for student use.
+The Library does not have a copier or fax machine for student use.

 Do I need to sign in to use the computers in the LRC?: